 Any time an employee is a victim of mistreatment, there are a myriad of individuals who can become aware, including friends, co-workers, and even strangers.
-And when it comes to justice in the workplace, even employees that are not directly mistreated can become motivated to inflict retribution.
+And when it comes to justice in the workplace, even employees who are not directly mistreated can become motivated to inflict retribution.
 This can happen even if they are completely unaffected by the event.
 Why?
-The deontic model of justice (Cropanzano, Goldman, & Folger, 2003) proposes that when people become aware of the mistreatment of others, they can experience very real and sometimes strong negative emotions.
+The deontic model of justice proposes that when people become aware of the mistreatment of others, they can experience very real and sometimes strong negative emotions.
 It is proposed that this reaction is due to the violation of social and moral “norms” of behavior.

-A recent study by Skarlicki and Rupp (2010) explored factors that could affect this tendency for third-parties to carry out justice and retribution on behalf of a mistreated coworker.
-What they found was this: third-party employees who process the event on an emotional, “gut” level are more likely to react to an injustice than their rational counterparts.
-However, if someone has a strong Moral Identity (e.g., sees him/herself as highly moral – kind, honest, etc.), they are more likely to react regardless of whether they are intuitive versus logical.
-For details of the study, read on:
+A recent study (Skarlicki & Rupp, 2010) explored factors that could affect this tendency for third-parties to go beyond moral objection and instead carry out justice and retribution on behalf of a mistreated coworker.
+They found that third-party employees who process the event on an emotional, “gut” level are more likely to react to an injustice than their rational counterparts.
+However, if people have strong moral identities (i.e. they see themselves as highly moral, kind, honest, etc.), they are more likely to react, regardless of whether they are intuitive or logical.

-Skarlicki and Rupp (2010) also measured the extent to which individual moral identity interacted with this process.
-Moral identity reflects the extent to which moral characteristics (i.e., kindness, compassion, honesty, integrity) are perceived to be central to the way an individual sees him/herself (Aquino & Reed, 2002).
+The authors also measured the extent to which individual moral identity interacted with this process.
+Moral identity reflects the extent to which moral characteristics (e.g., kindness, compassion, honesty, integrity) are central to the way people view themselves.
 People with high moral identities tend to focus more on morally relevant issues and are guided more by moral standards than external cues.
-In relation to this study, Skarlicki and Rupp (2010) found that high moral identifiers were more likely to seek retribution regardless of the processing frame.
+In relation to this study, the authors found that high moral identifiers were more likely to seek retribution, regardless of the processing frame.
 High moral identifiers were theorized to be more sensitive to the mistreatment of others because it violated their strong moral values, and were therefore more apt to retaliate.

 Skarlicki, D. P., & Rupp, D. E. (2010).
 Dual processing and organizational justice: The role of rational versus experiential processing in third-party reactions to workplace mistreatment.
 Journal of Applied Psychology, 95(5), 944-952.